 The federal Competition Act is Canada’s principal, but by no means only, legislation governing misleading advertising.
-In addition to this federal legislation, a number of other federal and provincial laws can apply to advertising and marketing practices in Canada, including provincial consumer protection laws, sector-specific legislation and federal packaging and labeling statutes.
+In addition to this federal legislation, a number of other federal and provincial laws can apply to advertising and marketing practices in Canada.
+These include provincial consumer protection laws, sector-specific legislation, anti-spam legislation (CASL) and federal packaging and labeling statutes.

 The Competition Act contains both civil and criminal misleading representations provisions that apply to false or misleading claims made to promote the supply or use of products (including services) or business interests.

-For a claim to be misleading, it must be proven that: (i) a representation has been made, (ii) to the public, (iii) to promote a product or business interest, (iv) that is literally false or misleading (or with a false or misleading general impression) and (v) that the claim is “material” (i.e., likely to influence an average consumer into buying or using a product or otherwise altering their conduct).
+Under the civil misleading advertising section, it must be proven that: (i) a representation has been made; (ii) to the public; (iii) to promote a product or business interest; (iv) that is literally false or misleading (or with a false or misleading general impression); and (v) that the claim is “material” (i.e., likely to influence an average consumer into buying or using a product or otherwise altering their conduct).
 Criminal misleading advertising is substantially similar, but in addition also requires that a claim be made “knowingly or recklessly” (i.e., with intent).

-Some key points to note about Canadian misleading advertising law include:
+A few key points about Canadian misleading advertising law include: